 The Eighth Phrase

 وَهُوَ حَىٌّ لاَ يَمُوتُ That is, His life is constant; it is azalî and eternal.
-Death and annihilation, non-existence and trancience cannot befall Him.
-Because life is in His essence.
+Death and annihilation, non-existence and transience cannot befall Him because life belongs to His essence.
 Something that belongs to the essence cannot be transitory.
-Yes, One Who is azalî is certainly eternal.
-One Who is permanent and uncreated is certainly perpetual.
-One Who is Al-Wâjib Al-Wujûd is certainly everlasting.
-Yes, such a life, the shadow of which is all the existences with all their nûrs, how can non-existence touch it?
-Yes, such a life for which a wâjib existence is its necessity and title, surely, non-existence and annihilation cannot touch it in any aspect.
-Yes, such a life that, through the manifestation of it, all lives continuously come into existence, and all enduring haqiqahs of the universe rely on it and exist permanently through it; indeed, annihilation and trancience cannot touch it in any aspect.
-Yes, such a life that one flash of manifestation of it gives a wahdah to the multiple things subjected to annihilation and fade, makes them a place of manifestation for eternity, saves them from dissolution, preserves their existence and honours them with a kind of permanency.
-That is, life gives a wahdah to multiple things and makes them permanent.
+Yes, the One Who is azalî is indeed eternal.
+One Who is permanent and uncreated (Qadîm) is certainly eternal.
+One Who is Al-Wâjib Al-Wujûd is certainly perpetual.
+Yes, such a life that all the existences with all their nûrs are its shadow.
+How can non-existence taint it?
+Yes, it is such a life that its title and requirement are a wâjib existence; indeed, non-existence and annihilation cannot taint it in any aspect.
+Yes, such a life that all lives continuously come into existence through its manifestation, and all proven haqiqahs of the universe rely on it and constantly exist through it; indeed, annihilation and transience cannot taint it in any way.
+Yes, such a life that a single flash of its manifestation gives wahdah to the multiple things subjected to annihilation and fade, makes them a place of manifestation of eternity, saves them from dissolution, preserves their existence and honours them with a kind of permanency.
+That is to say, life gives wahdah to multiple things and makes them permanent.
 If life departs, they disperse and go into annihilation.
-Certainly, annihilation and trancience cannot approach such a wâjib life, a manifestation of which is the infinite flashes of all lives.
+Certainly, annihilation and transience cannot approach such a wâjib life, a single manifestation of which is the infinite flashes of infinite lives.

 Yes, these beings are mirrors.
 As darkness is the mirror to the nûr, and however intense the darkness is, to that degree it will display the brilliance of the nûr, so these beings are mirrors in many respects in terms of being opposites.
 For example, just as beings are mirrors to the qoudrah of As-Sâni’ through their impotence, and to His riches through their poverty, so are they mirrors to His eternity through their transitoriness.
 Yes, the poor states of the face of the earth and the trees on its face in winter and their glittering wealth and riches in spring certainly are mirrors to the qoudrah and rahmah of an Absolute Qadîr and an Absolute Ghanî.
 It is as though all beings offer du‘â like ‘Uways al-Qarâni through the language of their beings and say: